Dkpingi/Random_Forest_from_scratch/README.md

 ![This is an image](figures/numDataset_vs_runtime.png)

 The sklearn implementation tends to have lower train and test errors, except for one small exception.
-Training times are similar for small datasets, but for the first dataset which is much larger my model is much slower.
+Training times are similar for small datasets, but for the first dataset, which is much larger, my model is much slower.
 This is probably due to a lack of parallelization of my model.

 # Finetuning Parameters